Yangqin: Theory of introduction by land

-The technical structure of the santur is different in the way the tuning pegs are place, the bridges and the mallets.
+The technical structure of the santur is different in the way the tuning pegs are placed, the bridges and the mallets.
 The yangqin's tuning pins are set in parallel instead of a 90-degree angle down at the side.
 The mallets of the santur also differ from those of the yangqin – they are made of wood with finger grip, designed to let the players perform by gripping the two mallets between their fore and middle fingers.
 Both modern and earlier yangqin mallets did not include finger grips.

 The bridge of the consist of long, single pieces of wood with many protruding "stubs" supporting the strings unlike the santur, which uses a number of small, individual chesspiece-like bridges.

 Theory of introduction by sea

 The port at Canton/Guangzhou attracts traders from all over Asia: from Japan, India, Southeast Asia, and the Middle East.
 The ships from this region bought back precious stones, slaves, exotic wares, fruits, spices, etc. Along with trade, businesses, ideas, philosophies and scientific knowledge were exchanged, including religion (principally Buddhism).

 During the 16th century, the Age of Exploration in Europe reached its climax and soon trade was established between China and Europe.
 Historians state that Portuguese, and later, English and Dutch ships, had brisk trade with China.
 Portuguese trading in Chinese waters began in the 16th century according to historians.
 Music historians report that the salterio, a hammered dulcimer, was played in Portugal, Spain, and Italy during this period.
 Historians say it is possible that the originated when the Portuguese, the English or the Dutch brought a dulcimer player to China who performed for locals.